shashankmanit/shashankmanit/README.md

-# Hi there 👋, I am Shashank Mani Tripathi.
+# Hi there 👋, I am Shashank Mani Tripathi .

 <!--
 **shashankmanit/shashankmanit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.